 Summary : Embark on an expedition to Alaska with a full day in Glacier National Park, joined by a park ranger.
 Learn more about the culture and history of Haines and Chilkat Tlingit Native culture.
-There will be incredible wildlife viewing opportunities for whales, Dall's porpoises, sea lions, and black bears.
-Bird watch for eagles, puffins, black oystercatchers, and other seabirds.
-Kayak, paddleboard, and skiff in rugged wildlife-rich coves.
+There will be incredible wildlife viewing opportunities for whales, Dall's porpoises, sea lions, brown and black bears.
+Bird watch for eagles, puffins, black oystercatchers, and other sea birds.
+Kayak, stand up paddleboard, and skiff in rugged wildlife-rich coves.
 Hike and beachcomb in Tongass National Forest.

 Just-Released Offer Save $200 per person

 Welcome aboard!
 It’s time to relax and meet your crew.
 And as you sail away in Sitka Sound, what’s also worthy of your precious time are the unmistakable views of Mt.
 Edgecumbe—a volcanic wonder in its own right.